s-bollen-cbs/IBUC2020/README.md

-# IBUC2020
+# IBUC 2020
- Source code for the Custom MVC applications session of IBUC 2020
+This repository contains the source code for the demo of the Custom MVC applications session of IBUC 2020.<br>
+This repository will remain publically available for a limited time only.